sysread/not-papa/README.md

 ## BEHAVIOR

 * When a user account is registered, both a `Pal` and `Member` account are created for it, since the requirements suggest that `Member`s may double as `Pals` and can earn extra `Visit` time by fulfilling appointments for other `Member`s
+* `Member`s have an ephemeral monthly allowance of `plan_minutes`, which turn over at the beginning of each month
+    * **NOTE*** this was not one of the requirements in the instructions; it was an unnecessary complication that I was curious about how to implement
 * "Banked" minutes are tracked via `MinuteLedger`
     * Both credits and debits live together in the table as positive and negative amounts, respectively
     * Entries are linked to the underlying `User` account, since each `User` has both a `Member` and `Pal` account
+    * A `Member`'s `plan_minutes` are not included in the table as a credit since they do not carry over at the end of the month (see `visits.model.Member.minutes_available()` for the details on how banked minutes are calculated)
 * When a `Member` requests a `Visit`, a debit is added to their `MinuteLedger`
 * When a `Pal` accepts a `Visit`, a `Fulfillment` is created
 * Cancelling a `Visit` will also cancel any associated `Fulfillment`s and `MinuteLedger`s